 What does SB 1086 propose?

-As of this writing, the current text of SB 1086 (click here for the full text) would eliminate the exemption of capital gains income from Oklahoma income tax.
+As of this writing, the current text of SB 1086 (click here or go to http://webserver1.lsb.state.ok.us/cf_pdf/2017-18%20ENGR/SB/SB1086%20ENGR.PDF for the full text) would eliminate the exemption of capital gains income from Oklahoma income tax.
 Under current Oklahoma law, an Oklahoma taxpayer uses their federal adjusted gross income, or AGI, and makes specified additions or subtractions to arrive at Oklahoma taxable income.
 The amount of “capital gains” reported for federal tax purposes can be deducted from the income of individuals and corporations (and other entities, such as LLCs) when calculating Oklahoma taxable income.
 SB 1086 would eliminate that deduction for both individuals and corporations with respect to any capital gains transactions occurring after December 31, 2018.

 What is a capital gains transaction?

 To understand this question, you need to understand what your “tax basis” in an item.
-Perhaps the easiest example of tax basis can be the purchase of a piece of land.
+Perhaps the easiest example of tax basis is associated with the purchase of a piece of land.
 If land is bought in a normal, arms-length transaction (there are dozens of other ways the transaction could happen, of course), the tax basis in that piece of property is the price paid for it.
 If the land is bought for $1,500 per acre, the tax basis in the land is $1,500 per acre.
 If the land is held for the required “holding period” (Oklahoma holding periods vary, as discussed later), then sell it for $2,500 per acre, the amount by which the sale price exceeds the tax basis is treated as a capital gain.
 In this case, here is $1,000 per acre in capital gains ($2,500 sale price – $1,500 tax basis = $1,000 capital gain).

 Widget Manufacturing of Oklahoma owns 10 acres of land, a building and a variety of machines all used to produce widgets.
 Since this property is used to produce other items for sale (and are not held as inventory for sale themselves), the land, buildings and machines are capital assets.
 If the company owns them for five years or more and later sells them for a value greater than their purchase price, then a capital gain on the transaction is recognized.
 Under current Oklahoma law, Widget Manufacturing’s capital gain is eligible for the Oklahoma capital gain exemption.
 On the other hand, the sale of widgets produced by these items would generate ordinary income, since these are sold to customers, therefore, are taxed as ordinary income.
 Also, note that if any of the capital items (land, buildings or equipment) are sold for less than their purchase price, no capital gain is recognized.